Learn more about La Charla

 La Charla aims to decrease teen pregnancy and increase access to higher education by empowering teens with the knowledge and capacity to make informed choices about their futures.

-Founded in 2015 by Simone Ippoliti, La Charla is based in the small rural town of Troilo, Nicaragua, located northwest of capital city Managua.
-Simone soon discovered that peer-based education was the most effective with this type of messaging, and the La Charla (“the chat” in Spanish) was born.
+Founded in 2015 by Simone Ippoliti and Esperanza Quiroz, La Charla is based in the small rural village of Troilo, Nicaragua, located northwest of capital city Managua.
+La Charla’s goal is to provide comprehensive and empowerment-focused adolescent health education.

-Prior to establishing La Charla in Troilo, not a single student from the town had ever progressed to the university level.
+Prior to La Charla’s founding, not a single student in Troilo had ever progressed to the university level.

-Join us today as a volunteer, or by donating to support a child in the La Charla program.
+Join us today by donating to support a student in the La Charla program.

 Yale School of Nursing: “La Charla”: The impact of one YSN alumnus in Nicaragua